Last Updated on

-When making mulling spices yourself, there are a lot of options you can go with.
+When you’ve made mulling spices yourself, there are a lot of options you can go with.
 There are many different flavors that can be used, so you need to find what you like and go with it.
-You can use cloth spice bags, cheesecloth or ready to use tea bags.
+You can use cloth spice bags, cheesecloth or ready to use tea bags.s

-The basic spices that you want to start with are cinnamon sticks, cloves and allspice berries.
+The basic spices that you can start with are cinnamon sticks, cloves and allspice berries.
 Other spices and flavors you can try are orange peel, fresh ginger, star anise, and peppercorns to give that holiday flavor.

 - 2 tsp dried orange zest or 1 long slice orange peel with the pith removed.

 - 5 black peppercorns

 - 2 star anise pods

 - 4 cardamom pods

 - 1-2 slices of fresh, peeled ginger

 Combine all ingredients in a cloth spice bag, cheesecloth or ready to fill tea bags, you can tie them up with string, just make sure the cinnamon sticks will fit.